-Initialization

-The rules in this section are concerned with the initialization of variables.
+Initialization The rules in this section are concerned with the initialization of variables.
 Rule 30 (required) All automatic variables shall be assigned a value before being used.

-Partial support for checking this rule is available in the implementation.
+How the rule is checked Partial support for checking this rule is available in the implementation.
 The compiler will generate an error, indicating a violation of this rule, if a variable is used but not previously assigned a value, but only if no execution path contains an assignment.

-Braces shall be used to indicate and match the structure in the non-zero initialization of arrays and structures.

-The compiler will generate an error, indicating a violation of this rule, for any initializer that does not have the correct brace structure and number of elements.
-The compiler will not generate an error if the initializer { 0 } is used.
+Rule 31 (required) Braces shall be used to indicate and match the structure in the non-zero initialization of arrays and structures.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, for any initializer that does not have the correct brace structure and number of elements.
+The compiler will not generate an error if the initializer $\{0\}$ is used.
+Examples of rule violations struct { int a,b; } a_struct = { 1 }; struct { int a[3]; } a_struct = { 1, 2 }; Examples of correct code struct { int a,b; } a_struct = { 1, 2 }; struct { int a,b; } a_struct = { 0 }; struct { int a[3]; } a_struct = { 0 };

-'''

-struct { int a,b; } a_struct = { 1 };

-struct { int a[3]; } a_struct = { 1, 2 };

-'''

-'''

-struct { int a,b; } a_struct = { 1, 2 };

-struct { int a,b; } a_struct = { 0 };

-struct { int a[3]; } a struct = { 0 };

-'''

 Rule 32 (required) In an enumerator list, the = construct shall not be used to explicitly initialize members other than the first, unless all items are explicitly initialized.

-The compiler will generate an error, indicating a violation of this rule, if there are initializers for at least one of the enumeration constants, but:

-- the first enumeration constant does not have an initializer, or - the number of initializers is more than one but fewer than the number of enumeration constants.

-Operators

-The rules in this section are concerned with the behavior of operators and operands.

-Rule 33 (required) The right-hand operand of an && or | | operator shall not contain side effects.

-The compiler will generate an error, indicating a violation of this rule, if the right-hand side expression of an && or | | operator contains either ++, --, an assignment operator, or a function call.

-Rule 34 (required) The operands of a logical && or | | shall be primary expressions.

-The compiler will generate an error, indicating a violation of this rule, unless both the left- and right-hand sides of a binary logical operator are either a single variable, a constant, or an expression in parentheses.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if there are initializers for at least one of the enumeration constants, but: • the first enumeration constant does not have an initializer, or • the number of initializers is more than one but fewer than the number of enumeration constants.
+Operators The rules in this section are concerned with the behavior of operators and operands.
+Rule 33 (required) The right-hand operand of an && or operator shall not contain side effects.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, if the right-hand side expression of an && or $ $ operator contains either ++,, an assignment operator, or a function call.
+Rule 34 (required) The operands of a logical && or shall be primary expressions.
+How the rule is checked The compiler will generate an error, indicating a violation of this rule, unless both the left- and right-hand sides of a binary logical operator are either a single variable, a constant, or an expression in parentheses.
 Note: There is an exception: No error is generated when the left- or right-hand expression is using the same logical operator.
 These are safe with respect to evaluation order and readability.
+Examples of rule violations a && b c a b && c a == 3 b > 5

+Examples of correct code